magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 once the mind remained awake at all times, snoring stopped.
 How can you snore when you’re awake?
 It’s only the body that stops and sleeps.
 The mind is wide awake day and night, around the clock.
-This is the pure and heightened awareness of the Buddha: the the Awakened One, the Joyous One, the Brilliantly Radiant One.
+This is the pure and heightened awareness of the Buddha: the One Who Knows, the Awakened One, the Joyous One, the Brilliantly Radiant One.
 This clear awareness never sleeps.
 Its energy is self-sustaining, and it never gets dull or sleepy.
 At this stage we can go without rest for two or three days.
 When the body begins to show signs of exhaustion, we sit down to meditate and immediately enter deep samādhi for five or ten minutes.
 When we come out of that state, we feel fresh and invigorated as if we’ve had a full night’s sleep.
 If we’re beyond concern for the body, sleep is of minimal importance.
 We take appropriate measures to care for the body, but we aren’t anxious about its physical condition.
 Let it follow its natural laws.
 We don’t have to tell the body what to do.
 It tells itself.
 It’s